himanshuverma544/Sci-Flix-Movie-App/README.md

 - React
 - Redux

+# UI Libraries Used
+- Reactstrap
+- Bootstrap

 # API Used
 - Hosted Mock API for popular science fiction movies using <a href="https://www.npoint.io/" target="_blank">npoint.io</a>